pierre-rouleau/usrhome/readme.rst

                                 You can restore that value with the ``usrhome-switch-path`` command if necessary
                                 for testing purposes.

+USRHOME_SHOW_PATH_ACTIVATION    Set to 1 to see PATH changes done by the various
+                                ``use-ENV`` commands, including their use when
+                                the shell starts.
 =============================== =================================================

 When USRHOME Z Shell startup logic executes, USRHOME sets these other